Four Types of California of Age in Place Home Care

 For the vast majority of older adults, the prospect of facing a move to an assisted living or nursing facility is difficult.
-It’s only natural to want to remain in the familiarity of home, where we can decide on our own when we want to wake up, when and what we want to eat, who we wish to spend our time with, etc. Thankfully, remaining at home throughout aging is now a viable option for many seniors, due to the variety of types of home care services in California that are now available.
-The experts at Hillendale Home Care, located in Walnut Creek, CA, break down the differences to help families determine if senior care at home is an option for their loved ones:
+It’s only natural to want to remain in the familiarity of home, where we can decide on our own when we want to wake up, when and what we want to eat, who we wish to spend our time with, etc. Thankfully, remaining at home throughout aging is now a viable option for many seniors, due to the variety of types of age in place home care services in California that are now available.
+The experts at Hillendale Home Care, located in Walnut Creek, CA, break down the differences to help families determine if senior age in place home care services is an option for their loved ones:

 - Private Pay Home Care: Private pay (also known as private duty) home care services are those that are non-medical in nature, such as companionship, help with housework, transportation, personal care, meal preparation and more.
 Private duty services are typically paid for out of pocket by the senior or his or her family.
 Sometimes services are also covered by long-term care insurance, workers’ compensation, or veterans programs.
 It is important to note, however, that Medicare does not cover long-term private duty care.